 When I lived in Southern California being vegan and/or vegetarian seemed so easy, juicing, as well as nice refreshing smoothies and salads were ideal meal choices.
 Produce was abundant, fresh and local!

-Now I live in Boston, Massachusetts.
-Here in New England, I have noticed the same was true for me in the late Spring, Summer and then early Fall, but as soon as it starts to get colder, my body starts craving different foods, warming foods, as well as more protein.
+Now living in New England I have noticed the same was true for me in the late Spring, Summer and then early Fall, but as soon as it starts to get colder, my body starts craving different foods, warming foods, as well as more protein.
 On a chilly morning, a smoothie or a juice no longer appeals to me, but I am craving a warm breakfast of roasted veggies and eggs.
 During the day in place of a salad I want a soup or a warm bowl (Oct 2014 update – grains are no longer a part of my diet, but warm bowl is still an awesome choice for many 🙂 ), as my nutritional needs are changing, I need to listen to my body and make adjustments.

 So that is where I stand with my personal nutritional philosophy – we all are different, and as our bodies change, as our environments changes, so our nutritional needs change.
 We need to respect and listen to our bodies to be well, healthy and to live a full happy life.